DouglasReisofc/wuzapi/API.md

 ## Send Video Message

 Sends a Video message.
-Video must be in mp4 or 3gpp and base64 encoded in embedded format.
+Video must be in mp4 or 3gpp format.
+The `Video` field accepts a base64 data URL or an HTTP/HTTPS link.
 You can optionally specify a text Caption and a JpegThumbnail

 Endpoint: _/chat/send/video_